NJCAA Women's Tennis: Hillsborough claims second national title, Apache Ladies take third

 Bayley Askin, of Mississippi Gulf Coast, received the Jovana Vasci Spirit of Competition Award.
 She is a sophomore from Ocean Springs, Mississippi.

-The honor goes to the player who bests exhibits the traits of fair play, sportmanship and competitive spirit.
+The honor goes to the player who bests exhibits the traits of fair play, sportsmanship and competitive spirit.

 Players are nominated and selected by the coaches and officials at the NJCAA Tournament and is presented in memory of St. Petersburg (Florida) College standout Jovana Vasic who was tragically killed in an auto accident as she was headed to Northern Arizona University to continue her education.